ZoeyVid/NPMplus/README.md

 - Supports HTTP/3 (QUIC) protocol, requires you to expose https with udp.
 - Supports CrowdSec IPS.
 Please see [here](https://github.com/ZoeyVid/NPMplus#crowdsec) to enable it.
 - goaccess included, see compose.yaml to enable, runs by default on `https://<ip>:91` (nginx config from [here](https://github.com/xavier-hernandez/goaccess-for-nginxproxymanager/blob/main/resources/nginx/nginx.conf))
-- Supports ModSecurity, with coreruleset as an option.
+- Supports ModSecurity (which tends to overblocking), with coreruleset as an option.
 You can configure ModSecurity/coreruleset by editing the files in the `/opt/npmplus/modsecurity` folder (no support from me, you need to write the rules yourself - for CoreRuleSet I can try to help you).
   - By default NPMplus UI does not work when you proxy NPMplus through NPMplus and you have CoreRuleSet enabled, see below
   - ModSecurity by default blocks uploads of big files, you need to edit its config to fix this, but it can use a lot of resources to scan big files by ModSecurity
   - ModSecurity overblocking (403 Error) when using CoreRuleSet?
 Please see [here](https://coreruleset.org/docs/concepts/false_positives_tuning) and edit the `/opt/npmplus/modsecurity/crs-setup.conf` file.